danimal-dan/ts-copy-constructor/README.md

 - [ ] Prompt to override existing constructor
 - [ ] Validate that activeEditor is a Typescript class, abort if it is not.
 - [ ] Find best insert location for constructor if cursor is in a weird place, e.g. outside of class definition.
+- [ ] Check for copy constructor for imported class before initializing via copy constructor
+  - In other words, the generated code expects there to be a copy constructor for any imported classes.
+This may not always be the case, and so needs to be handled.

 ## Planned Features